MohammadZeeshan01/QR_code_genrator-Scanner/README.md

 ### - About Working of this Project

-QR Code Generator and QR Code Scanner Using HTML, CSS, JavaScript and Jzquery  <br>
+QR Code Generator and QR Code Scanner Using HTML, CSS, JavaScript and Jquery  <br>

 <br>